-Screen images may vary slightly with continuous improvements/firmware updates slide-out extended, cabin door lock, slide-out extended, cabin door open, luggage door locks, chassis battery voltage, and folding step.
-If an alarm sounds check the main Multiplex control panel for a warning notification before proceeding.
+Warning alarms have been incorporated into the Multiplex System to warn of possible hazards.
+These warning alarms include; cabin door lock, slide-out extended, cabin door open, luggage door locks, chassis battery voltage, and folding step.
+If an alarm sounds check the main Multiplex control panel for a warning notification before proceeding